ProductTryOn

 The numbers make a compelling case:

-• 30% increase in conversion rates when customers can visualize products on themselves
+• 20–30% increase in conversion rates when customers can visualize products on themselves.

-• 20–60% reduction in returns, directly cutting logistics and restocking costs
+• 25–40% reduction in returns, directly cutting logistics and restocking costs.

-• 33% higher average order value as confident buyers add more items to their cart
+• Up to 33% higher average order value as confident buyers add more items to their cart.

-Consider a mid-size fashion store processing 5,000 orders per month with a 30% return rate and $15 average return cost.
+Consider a mid-size fashion store processing 5,000 orders per month with a 30% return rate and a $15 average return cost.
 That store loses $22,500 monthly to returns.
 A 25% reduction in returns saves $5,625 per month — far exceeding the cost of any try-on solution.
+For a deeper financial model, see Virtual Try-On ROI: 2026 Benchmarks for Every Store Size.

 How to Add Virtual Try-On to Your Store